This blog post contains:

 animalistic white mob

 out to lynch several men and a woman of color."

 This was a hard story for me to research and write, let alone will be for you to read, but it sadly happened.
 It's a story that shouldn't be kept in the dark."

 What ensued after the shooting was a mob driven man hunt for Johnson and others thought to be involved in his decision to kill Hampton.
-That man hunt lasted for more than a week and resulted in the deaths of at least 13 people, with some historical accounts suggesting a higher number of persons killed.
+The man hunt lasted for more than a week and resulted in the deaths of at least 13 people.
+Some historical accounts suggesting a higher number of persons killed.
 One of the people killed was a black woman named Mary Turner.

 Large groups of white men would proudly get photographed standing next to the dead black men hanging in a tree, much like you'd see a proud fisherman being photographed next to his prize catch.
 "I don't understand that mind set at all!"